 One reason that many people struggle with addiction recovery is that they expect the issue to reach a quick conclusion.
 This couldn’t be further from reality.
 There is no such thing as an overnight recovery.

 When it comes to success in substance abuse treatment and sober living after rehab, a measured approach is ideal.
 Those who are able to attend treatment and gradually return to their normal lives have the best shot at making a full recovery.

 Opportunities to continue to practice the new behavior strategies and relapse prevention techniques learned during treatment go a long way toward a successful long-term recovery.

-Transitional Living: The Bridge After Inpatient Treatment
+Clients Need a Bridge After Inpatient Treatment

 Individuals struggling with addiction won’t have sufficient time to work on their sobriety if they go straight from an inpatient treatment program (especially one that was 30 days or fewer) back to their everyday routine.
 Without this transitional living period after rehab, individuals are far less likely to rebuff the many temptations and addiction triggers they encounter during their normal lives.